heig-vd-dai-course/heig-vd-dai-course/01.03-git-github-and-markdown/01-course-material/README.md

 ### Issues, pull requests and forks

-GitHub also provides a **wiki** for each repository, a **project board** to manage tasks, an **issue tracker** to report bugs and a **pull request** system to review and merge changes.
+GitHub also provides a wiki for each repository, a project board to manage tasks, an issue tracker to report bugs and a pull request system to review and merge changes.

+Issues are used to track bugs, tasks, or feature requests.
+They can be assigned to a user, labeled, and commented on.

+Pull requests are used to propose changes to a repository.
+They can be reviewed and discussed before being merged into the target branch.

+Forks are used to create a copy of a repository in your own account.
+This is often used to propose changes to a repository when you do not have write access to it.

-Contributing to a project hosted on GitHub is done by **forking** the repository, making changes and opening a **pull request** to merge the changes back into the original repository.
+Contributing to a project hosted on GitHub is done by cloning the repository (or forking the repository if you are not part of the repository), making changes and opening a _"pull request"_ to merge the changes back into the original repository.

-Forking is only needed if you are not a member of the repository or organization.

-Once a branch is ready to be merged into the target branch, it is good practice to open a **pull request** (or a **merge request** on GitLab).
-A pull request is a request to merge a branch into another.
-It is a way to discuss the changes before merging them.
+Once a branch is ready to be merged into the target branch, it is good practice to open a pull request (or a _"merge request"_ in other systems, such as GitLab).

-Reviewing a pull request is done by **commenting** on the changes.
+Reviewing a pull request is done by commenting on the changes.
 The reviewer can ask for changes to be made before merging the branch or can approve the changes.

-Once the pull request is approved, the branch can be **merged** into the target branch.
+Once the pull request is approved, the branch can be merged into the target branch.

 By default, GitHub does not delete the branch once it is merged.
 You might want